Overview of Access Control¶

 Custom roles (i.e. any roles other than the system-defined roles) can be created by the SECURITYADMIN roles as well as by any role to which the CREATE ROLE privilege has been granted.
 By default, the newly-created role is not assigned to any user, nor granted to any other role.

 When creating roles that will serve as the owners of objects in the system, we recommend creating a hierarchy of custom roles, with the top-most custom role assigned to the system role SYSADMIN.
-That way, the system administrators will be able to manage all warehouses and all databases, while maintaining management of user and roles restricted to users granted the SECURITYADMIN or ACCOUNTADMIN roles.
+This role structure allows system administrators to manage all objects in the account, such as warehouses and database objects, while restricting management of users and roles to the SECURITYADMIN or ACCOUNTADMIN roles.

 Conversely, if a custom role is not assigned to SYSADMIN through a role hierarchy, the system administrators will not be able to manage the objects owned by the role.
 Only those roles granted the MANAGE GRANTS privilege (typically only the SECURITYADMIN role) will see the objects and be able to modify their access grants.